drwithers/drwithers/README.md

 - 👋 Hi, I’m @drwithers
+- 💻 I work at Space Dynamics Laboratory as an Embedded Software Engineer
+- 🙂 You can see more about me on my [github page](https://drwithers.github.io)
 - 👀 I’m interested in programming embedded systems (robotics) and web application developement
-- 🌱 I’m currently learning React, mySQL, and C#.
+- 🌱 I’m currently working to improve my skills in C++.

 <!---
 - 💞️ I’m looking to collaborate on ...